MartinBoleSlo/BMDSRA/README.md

 </ol>

 # How can you use it?
+There are two ways for using the outcomes of the study.
+Generating your own model or Applying the generated model in your project.
 ## Generating your own model
-There are well form documentation about the process for preparing training [data](resource/3-features/features.csv).
-You can use the extracted features and generate your owm model.
+There is well-form documentation about preparing [training data](resource/3-features/features.csv) You can use the extracted features and generate your own model.

 ## Load the generated model and apply it.
 The generated model is accessible here.